-- Irrational beliefs and ideas

-- Verbal, non-verbal, or written threats or intimidation

-- Fascination with weaponry and/or acts of violence

-- Expressions of a plan to hurt themself or others

-- Externalization of blame

-- Unreciprocated romantic obsession

-- Taking up much of supervisor's time with behavior or performance problems

-- Fear reaction among coworkers/clients
+- Irrational beliefs and ideas - Verbal, non-verbal, or written threats or intimidation - Fascination with weaponry and/or acts of violence - Expressions of a plan to hurt themself or others - Externalization of blame - Unreciprocated romantic obsession - Taking up much of supervisor's time with behavior or performance problems - Fear reaction among co-workers/clients

 - Drastic change in belief systems

-- Displays of unwarranted anger
+- · Displays of unwarranted anger

-- New or increased source of stress at home or work - Inability to take criticism - Feelings of being victimized - Intoxication from alcohol or other substances - Expressions of hopelessness or heightened anxiety - Productivity and/or attendance problems - Violence toward inanimate objects - Stealing or sabotaging projects or equipment
+- New or increased source of stress at home or work

+- Inability to take criticism

+- Feelings of being victimized

+- Intoxication from alcohol or other substances

+- Expressions of hopelessness or heightened anxiety

+- Productivity and/or attendance problems

+- Violence toward inanimate objects

+- · Stealing or sabotaging projects or equipment

 Follow these suggestions in your daily interactions with people to de-escalate potentially violent situations.
 If at any time a person's behavior starts to escalate beyond your comfort zone, disengage.
-Contact the UMBPD or Human Resource Services for additional guidance.
+Contact UMB Police and Public Safety (410-706-6882 or 6-6882 from an on-campus phone), Human Resource Services (410-706-2606 or 6-2606 from an on-campus phone), or Student Affairs (410-706-5433 or 6-5433 from an on-campus phone) for additional guidance.